AlkyoneAoide/RGB-Cat-Ears/JSON.md

 ---

 ### `direction`: int
-The direction the effect travels in, given as an angle in degrees.
+The direction the effect travels in, given as an angle in degrees (-360 - 360).
 A negative angle will reverse the direction traveled.
 Defaults to 0.

 ---